Including Camp Treetops in your estate or financial planning is vital to the future of our mission and program.

 Planned gifts are strategic ways to provide for organizations that reflect your values.
 These gifts can expand your capacity to give and can significantly reduce your tax obligations.

 Your planned gift ultimately, unless otherwise directed by our Board of Trustees with the permission of your family after your death, is added to our endowment to strengthen our offerings for children and increase access to our programs.

-If you have any questions or want more information about making a planned gift, please contact Christie Borden, Director of Advancement, at (518) 423-9329 or via email at email@example.com
+If you have any questions or want more information about making a planned gift, please contact Christie Borden, Director of Advancement, at (518) 837-5402, or email her at .

 We ask that you clear all decisions you make about planned and legacy gifts with your financial advisor.

-Including Camp Treetops In Your Will With A Simple Bequest
+Including Treetops In Your Will With a Simple Bequest

 Your bequest can be added to your existing will as an amendment or codicil, so you don’t have to revise the entire document.

-I hereby give to Camp Treetops, a not-for-profit organization located in Lake Placid, NY that legally falls under the aegis of North Country School, Incorporated, and shares with it a Tax ID number of 14-1430542, the following:
+I hereby give to North Country School, Incorporated, a not-for-profit organization located in Lake Placid, NY that includes both North Country School and Camp Treetops (both having a Tax ID number of 14-1430542):

 The sum of $__________ (amount)